don/ITP-DeviceToDatabase/07_AWS/aws.md

  * Click the Security menu on the left
  * Click the Certificate to show the details
  * Use the Action menu to Download the certificate
+ * You will need to paste this certificate into config.h in the next step

 ![Screenshot of page for downloading the device certificate](img/aws-iot-download-certificate.png)